 10. Step-Back Prompting

-Before answering a specific question, the model steps back to identify the underlying general principles.
-This abstraction step improves response quality on questions requiring domain expertise, because the model activates broader relevant knowledge before narrowing to the specific case.
+Before answering a specific question, the model steps back to identify general underlying principles.
+This abstraction improves answer quality on questions requiring domain expertise.

 def step_back_prompt(specific_question: str) -> str: